How Does Buying Back Stock Affect Stockholders Equity?

 What Happens When a Company Buys Back Stocks?

-When a company buys back stock from the public, it is returning a portion of its contributed capital to shareholders.
-Those shareholders are literally cashing in their equity.
+When a company buys back stock from the public, it is returning a portion of its contributed capital (the money it got when it sold the stock) to shareholders.
+Those shareholders (the people who bought the public stock) are literally cashing in their equity.
 As a result, total stockholders' equity declines.
-It's important to note, however, that the remaining shareholders -- those who didn't sell their shares back to the company -- don't really "lose" anything when equity declines through buybacks.
+It's important to note, however, that the remaining shareholders - those who didn't sell their shares back to the company - don't really "lose" anything when equity declines through buybacks.

 A stock buyback is solely a balance sheet transaction, meaning that it doesn't affect the company's revenue or profits.
 When a company buys back stock, it first reduces its cash account on the asset side of the balance sheet by the amount of the buyback.
-Say a company repurchases 100,000 shares for $50 each.
-The company would subtract $5 million from its cash balance.
-In the equity section, the company increases the "treasury stock" account by $5 million.
+For example, if a company repurchases 100,000 shares for $50 each, it would subtract $5 million from its cash balance.
+In the equity section, the company would increase the "treasury stock" account by $5 million.

 Treasury stock represents money paid out to reacquire stock; it is a "contra equity" account that offsets contributed capital, so increasing treasury stock $5 million has the effect of reducing net contributed capital $5 million.
 The balance sheet is back in balance.